 Working outside the EEA

 If you are travelling to a country outside the EEA, you will rarely be covered by unemployment insurance.
 In this case, you can keep your membership with Akademikernes A-kasse.
-If you lose your job in the foreign country, in most cases you can return to Denmark and receive unemployment benefits.
+If you lose your job in the foreign country, you can return to Denmark and receive unemployment benefits if you're eligible.

 The Faroe Islands and your insurance